 Each type of virus can infect only a short range of Hosts.
 It is called its Host range. viruses identify their host by a lock-and-key.
 There are specific receptor molecules on the host cell.
 Similarly, some proteins are present on the surface of the virus.
 These receptors and proteins take place in the lock-and-key attachment.
 Some viruses have broad host ranges.
 They infect several species of host.
 For example, the rabies virus can affect the number of species has a narrow host range.
 They infect only single species.
 For example, the phage virus infects only E. coli bacteria.

 There are the following stages of infection and replication of viruses:

 The virus uses the resources of the host for viral production.
-The host provides the nucleotides for nucleic acids synthesis.
-The virus uses host enzymes, ribosomes, tRNA, amino acids and other machinery.
+The host provides the nucleotides for nucleic acid synthesis.
+The virus uses host enzymes, ribosomes, tRNA, amino acids, and other machinery.

 Assembly of Virion

 Viral nucleic acid molecules and capsids are produced.
 Their assembly into new viruses is a spontaneous process.
 Their process is called Self-assembly.
 RNA and capsomeres of TMV can be separated into the laboratory.
 If its contents are mixed spontaneously reassemble it.

 Hundred or thousands of viruses emerge from the host cell.
 The host cell is mostly destroyed in small pieces in this process.
 The destruction of the host cell causes some symptoms of viral disease.
 For example, cold, corona and influenza viruses destroy the mucous membrane in respiratory passages.
 It causes symptoms of cold and influenza.
 The newly-formed viruses start infecting other cells and in this way, a new cycle started.